 I am pleased to invite you to attend the Annual Meeting of Shareholders of Unitil Corporation.
-The meeting will be held on Thursday, April 16, 2009, at 10:30 A.M., at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire.
-This year, shareholders are being asked to vote on the election of three directors.
+The meeting will be held on Thursday, April 15, 2010, at 10:30 A.M., at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire.
+This year, shareholders will vote on the election of three directors and the ratification of the selection of independent public accountants.